Last updated 1/1/2020 (pricing updated)

 Beaver Builder Pricing

 Beaver Builder offers a 40% discount on renewals.
-Elementor offers a 50% discount on renewals.
-If you are a single site owner or have 2 or 3 sites, then Elementor pricing is more attractive.
+Elementor no longer offers a discount on renewals.
+If you are a single site owner then Elementor pricing is more attractive.
 Beaver Builder’s only option is for unlimited sites.
 That simplifies matters because you don’t have to keep track of activations.
 However, it seems like an unlimited only option targets site builders over individual site owners.
 If you compare the unlimited versions, Elementor is more expensive.